achadaga/repo1/README.md

 # repo1
-Sample repor to test connectivity using wondows platform
+Sample report to test connectivity using wondows platform